 Effective communication affects processes, efficiency, and every layer of a company.

-How would a 25% productivity improvement impact your company’s success?
+How would a 25% productivity lift impact your company’s success?
 Would you see a revenue increase?

 Better customer service and hence, happier customers?
 Higher profits?